 Resources for Analog Rytm MKI

-Bugfix release.
-For full list of changes, see the release notes.
+Adds new features and improvements, as well as providing a number of bug fixes.
+For a full list of changes, see the release notes.

 DownloadNote: Overbridge 1.15 (or older) will stop working if you install this firmware update.
 Back up your projects!
-If you later decide to downgrade, your projects need to have been backed up before upgrading to this version.
+If you later decide to downgrade, your projects need to have been backupped before upgrading to this version.